-In FY 1998, the Board received 794 fee agreements for filing and review, an increase of 16 percent over FY 1997, and 114 percent over FY 1996.
-As shown in the accompanying graph, the number of fee agreements received by the Board has more than tripled since FY 1995.
+In FY 1999, the Board received 879 fee agreements for filing and review, an increase of 9 percent over FY 1998, and 29 percent over FY 1997.
+The number of fee agreements received by the Board has more than tripled since FY 1995.
 Most problems concerning fee agreements were handled, as in the past, through correspondence with attorneys.

-Under the authority of 38 C.F.R. § 20.609(i), the Board issued 14 motions for Board review of fee agreements.
-Additionally, one such motion was filed by an attorney.
-At the end of the fiscal year, six motions were pending.
-In FY 1998, the Board issued 15 decisions on such motions.
-The Board ruled that the attorney could not charge a fee in nine cases, it ruled that the attorney could charge a fee in three cases, and it withdrew the motion in the other three cases.
+Under the authority of 38 C.F.R. § 20.609(i), the Board issued 11 motions for Board review of fee agreements, three were filed by attorneys, and one by a veteran.
+At the end of the fiscal year, seven motions were pending.
+In FY 1999, the Board issued 15 decisions on such motions.
+The Board ruled that the attorney could not charge a fee in 13 cases, it ruled that the attorney could charge a fee in one case, and it dismissed the motion in one other case.

 Most of the Board's decisions concerning fee agreements involve agreements referred by VA regional offices for a determination of whether an attorney is eligible for payment directly by VA under 38 U.S.C. § 5904(d).
-Eighty-three such cases were referred for such decisions in FY 1998, with 78 cases completed during the fiscal year.
-Of those completed, 54 ordered payment to the attorney, 23 held that the attorney could not be paid, and one was dismissed.
+One hundred seven such cases were referred for such decisions in FY 1999, with 120 cases completed during the fiscal year.
+Of those completed, 76 ordered payment to the attorney, and 44 held that the attorney could not be paid.

 In December 1997, VA published in the Federal Register a notice of proposed rulemaking that would end the practice of paying attorney fees out of past-due benefits.
-At the end of FY 1998, that proposed rulemaking was still pending.
+At the end of FY 1999, that proposed rulemaking was still pending.